adbac/ImageRuler/README.md

 ```shell
 rule_images '<pdf-folder-path>' '<images-folder-path>'
 ```
-Where `<pdf-folder-path>` is the path to the folder containing the PDF files that will be used, and `<images-folder-path>` is the path to the folder the final image will be placed in.
+Where `<pdf-folder-path>` is the path to the folder containing the PDF files that will be used, and `<images-folder-path>` is the path to the folder the final images will be placed in.

 **All paths must be relative to the current working folder** - You can display it by typing `pwd` in the terminal